dereuromark/cakephp-tools/README.md

 * DiffLib, ZipLib, WeatherLib and many more lib functionality.
 * The TextExt, Datetime, Numeric and FormExt helpers provide extended functionality if desired.
 * Tree helper for working with (complex) trees.
+* EmailLib as a wrapper for CakeEmail adding some more usefulness and making debugging/testing easier.
 * GoogleMapV3, Gravatar, Qrcode, Timeline, Typography, Ical, Hcard provide additional helper functionality.

 and much more